Training robust and generalizable quantum models: Benefits of trainable encodings

-Note that the data encoding of the quantum model $f^{\mathrm{f}}_{\varphi}(x)$ is fixed a priori via the choice of $w_j$ and, in particular, it cannot be influenced during training.
-Therefore, we refer to $f^{\mathrm{f}}_{\varphi}(x)$ as a quantum model with fixed encoding, in contrast to $f_{\Theta}(x)$ in~\eqref{eq:QML_circuit} which contains trainable parameters $w_j$ and, therefore, a trainable encoding.
+for suitable choices of $w_j$, $\theta_j$, and $H_j$.
+Note that the data encoding of the quantum model $f^{\mathrm{f}}_{\phi}(x)$ is fixed a priori via the choice of $w_j$ and, in particular, it cannot be influenced during training.
+Therefore, we refer to $f^{\mathrm{f}}_{\phi}(x)$ as a quantum model with fixed encoding, in contrast to $f_{\Theta}(x)$ in~\eqref{eq:QML_circuit} which contains trainable parameters $w_j$ and, therefore, a trainable encoding.

-Benefits of trainable encodings for the expressivity of quantum models have been demonstrated numerically in~\cite{vidal2020input,ovalle2023quantum,jaderberg2023let} and theoretically in~\cite{perez2020data,schuld2021effect}.
+Benefits of trainable encodings for the expressivity of quantum models have been demonstrated numerically in~\cite{vidal2020input,ovalle2023quantum,jaderberg2024let} and theoretically in~\cite{perez2020data,schuld2021effect}.
 In the following, we discuss the importance of trainable encodings for robustness and generalization.
-Recall that the Lipschitz bound~\eqref{eq:thm_lipschitz}, which we showed to be a crucial quantifier of robustness and generalization of quantum models, only depends on the observable $\calM$ and on the data encoding $w_j$, $H_j$, but it is independent of the parameters $\theta_j$.
-Hence, in the quantum model $f_{\varphi}^{\mathrm{f}}(x)$ with fixed encoding, the Lipschitz bound~\eqref{eq:thm_lipschitz} cannot be influenced during training and, instead, is fixed a priori via the choice of the Hermitian generators $G_j$.
+Recall that the Lipschitz bound~\eqref{eq:thm_lipschitz}, which we showed to be a crucial quantifier of robustness and generalization of quantum models, only depends on the observable $\calM$ and on the data encoding $w_j$, $H_j$, but is independent of the parameters $\theta_j$.
+Hence, in the quantum model $f_{\phi}^{\mathrm{f}}(x)$ with fixed encoding, the Lipschitz bound~\eqref{eq:thm_lipschitz} cannot be influenced during training and, instead, is fixed a priori via the choice of the Hermitian generators $G_j$.
 As a result, training has a limited effect on robustness and generalization properties of fixed-encoding quantum models.

 The distinction between trainable and fixed data encodings becomes even more apparent when expressing quantum models as Fourier series~\cite{schuld2021effect}.
 In this case, fixed-encoding quantum models choose the frequencies of the Fourier basis functions before the training and only optimize over their coefficients.
-On the contrary, trainable-encoding quantum models simultaneously optimize over the frequencies and the coefficients which, according to the Lipschitz bound~\eqref{eq:thm_lipschitz}, is key for influencing robustness and generalization properties.
+On the contrary, trainable-encoding quantum models simultaneously optimize over the frequencies and the coefficients~\cite{jaderberg2024let} which, according to the Lipschitz bound~\eqref{eq:thm_lipschitz}, is key for influencing robustness and generalization properties.